PseudoDevs/IamGhost/amd6.md

-Last updated: 2024-04-05 19:08:58
+Last updated: 2024-04-05 19:09:32
-Random Quote: You will never walk again... but you will fly.  -  Bloodraven
+Random Quote: If we're together long enough I hope that one day you see yourself like I do. - Kevin